Skip to content

 Applications of artificial intelligence (AI) are already advancing human understanding and having a tangible, positive impact on the health and well-being of communities.
-For example, AI-based tools have already strengthened diagnostic capabilities in medical fields and are helping disaster prevention efforts.
 But the use of AI-based tools also raises ethical and social issues that instructors may want to consider and discuss with students.

 Data and privacy